Monitor and manage background workflow processes

-Background workflows generate System Job records to track their status.
+Background workflows generate System Job rows to track their status.
 You can access information about these system jobs in several places within the application:

 Settings > System Jobs

 This will include all types of system jobs.
-You will need to filter records to those where System Job Type is Workflow.
+You will need to filter rows to those where System Job Type is Workflow.

 Open the background workflow definition and go to the Process Session tab.
 This will show only the system jobs for this background workflow.

-You can edit the entity form so that the navigation will include the Background Processes relationship.
-This will show all the system jobs that have been started in the context of the record.
+You can edit the table form so that the navigation will include the Background Processes relationship.
+This will show all the system jobs that have been started in the context of the row.

 If an asynchronous system job (workflow) fails several times consecutively, the system starts to postpone execution of that job for longer and longer time intervals so that the administrator or app maker can investigate and resolve the issue.
 Once the job starts succeeding again, it will resume executing normally.